alreich/alreich.github.io/index.md

 ![My Job History in Images](my_job_history_2_cropped.png)

-Most of my work has involved computer programming that, over my decades-long career, has involved about a dozen different programming languages.
+Most of my work has involved computer programming that, over my decades-long career, has involved over a dozen different programming languages, including Python, R, Java, Matlab, SQL, Scheme, Common Lisp, Prolog, C++, C, and Fortran.

 ## My Publications & Patents

 A list of my papers and patents, sorted by number of citations, can be found at [Google Scholar](https://scholar.google.com/citations?user=N_wnSyUAAAAJ&hl=en).

-## My Photography Hobby
+## My Hobbies

 I'm an avid photographer.
 Many of my photos can be seen at [Flickr](https://www.flickr.com/photos/alreich).

+I'm also love to draw and paint.
+Some of my recent works can be found on [Instagram](https://www.instagram.com/al.reich/)

 # Mathematical / Statistical Topics